iirvine/principles-of-reactive-programming/notes/week-1/001-whats-reactive-programming.md

 An application is *scalable* if it is able to be expanded according to its usage.
 Typically we distinguish two directions of scaling:

-*scale up*: make use of parallelism in multi-core systems *scale out*: make use of multiple server nodes
+* scale up: make use of parallelism in multi-core systems
+* scale out: make use of multiple server nodes

 Important for scalability: minimizing shared mutable state.
 Important for scale out: location transparency (it shouldn't matter *where* a location is located; could be at the same computer as a client or at some other computer across the internet.
 The functionality should stay the same) and resilience